rmkenv/SI_Flooding/README.md

 **Flood Risk Analysis and Visualization Toolkit**

 This project processes model-predicted flood areas, compares them to FEMA's Special Flood Hazard Areas (SFHA), and visualizes the results on a satellite basemap for any user-defined area of interest (AOI) in the United States.
+Now supports loading a pre-trained flood prediction model via a `.joblib` file.

 ---

 ## Features

 - Loads flood prediction data exported from Google Earth Engine (GEE) as CSV with GeoJSON geometries.
+- Optionally loads a pre-trained flood prediction model (`.joblib`) for local prediction.
 - Converts CSV to a GeoDataFrame with robust geometry parsing.
 - Fetches FEMA NFHL flood zone polygons for your AOI via the ArcGIS REST API.
 - Identifies model-predicted flooded areas that fall outside FEMA's mapped SFHA zones.